How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 5 Build Entity Authority

 AI models trust content that is consistently cited across multiple authoritative sources.
-For Web3 projects, the key authority sources are:
+The key authority sources are:

 | Source Type | Examples | Impact on AI |